min2ha/ukwa-site/content/target/54814/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Will Theresa May now have to change Brexit plans?

 Enthusiastic Remainers were quick to jump on the 2017 general election result as their latest opportunity to mould the UK's departure from the EU.